PolisGuy/scripts/README.md

 install_db.sh
-This installs Berkely DB v 4.8. wget https://raw.githubusercontent.com/PolisGuy/scripts/main/install_db4.sh bash install_db4.sh /root/
+This installs Berkely DB v 4.8.
+No need to do this manually if you use the compile_polis.sh script as it is included in that one. wget https://raw.githubusercontent.com/PolisGuy/scripts/main/install_db4.sh bash install_db4.sh /root/